Start Early. Start Well.

 A group of public- and private-sector leaders that worked for three years to develop a comprehensive plan for improving the state’s early childhood workforce.
 The goal is to ensure a skilled, informed, and diverse workforce is available to meet the needs of Nebraska's young children.
 MORE

-Nebraska’s Public Investment in Early Childhood Care and Education, Fiscal Year 2017 – Technical Report details how early childhood is funded in Nebraska and tracks 13 separate state and federal funding streams that channel public funds to child care programs in the state.
+Nebraska’s Public Investment in Early Childhood Care and Education, Fiscal Year 2021: Technical Report details how early childhood is funded in Nebraska and tracks the many state and federal funding streams that channel public funds to child care programs in the state.
+Also new: the Nebraska Early Childhood Funding Map, an interactive tool designed to help the user visualize the current complexity involved in financing Nebraska’s ECCE system while also exploring individual pathways within it.
 MORE

 A survey of teachers and early education professionals who work in licensed home-based and licensed center-based programs, and Kindergarten and elementary school classrooms, will establish baseline data for Nebraska’s early childhood